- March 8, 2017

 What are the Risk Factors for Complications?

 One of the biggest risk factors is the weight of the patient.
 Obesity increases the chances of complications during an intubation.
-Certain medical procedures also see higher rates of complications during intubation, including childbirth and cesarean sections.
+Certain medical procedures also see higher rates of complications during intubation, including childbirth and cesarean sections, which may, in some cases, lead to birth injury lawsuits.

 The setting in which intubation takes place also correlates to how risky intubation is.
 When paramedics perform intubation outside of a hospital, the failure rate increases dramatically.
 In fact, up to 40 percent of intubations performed by paramedics in certain ambulance systems result in errors.